How to Identify and Address Complicated (Prolonged) Grief

 “I think we have a cultural attitude that no one wants to hear about death or that they might feel awkward around a grieving person, so people don’t know what to say,” said Skritskaya.
 “But we don’t grieve well alone.”

-Interviewing is one way a counselor can assist with a client’s grieving process and take a closer look at complicated grief.
-The Grief and Mourning Status Interview and Inventory (GAMSII), highlighted in the Melissa Institute’s report, is a guided interview to address the circumstances of the death, the meaning of what’s been lost, coping mechanisms, the grieving person’s response to death, and overall understanding and comprehension of the grieving process.
-The interview technique offers suggestions for questions covering the five topics.
+Interviewing is one way a counselor can assist a client with the grieving process and take a closer look at prolonged grief.
+The Grief and Mourning Status Interview and Inventory (GAMSII) is a guided interview tool that addresses the circumstances of the death, the meaning of what’s been lost, coping mechanisms, the grieving person’s response to death, and the overall understanding of the grieving process.
+The interview technique offers suggestions for questions covering five topics.

 STEP 1: ASK PERMISSION TO DISCUSS THE DEATH